pkic/pkimm/categories/awareness/_index.md

 - Awareness plan is up-to-date
 - Review awareness content to ensure that it is contains relevant information
 - Awareness plan is approved and communicated to all PKI participants
-- Awareness plan is integrated in organization
+- Awareness plan is integrated in the organization

 #### References